subpolar/mo-sql-parsing/README.md

 ## Project Status

-August 2021 -There are [almost 600 tests](https://github.com/klahnakoski/mo-sql-parsing/tree/dev/tests).
+October 2021 -There are [over 700 tests](https://github.com/klahnakoski/mo-sql-parsing/tree/dev/tests).
 This parser is good enough for basic usage, including inner queries, `with` clauses, and window functions.
 The parser also hanldes Bigquery `create table` statements, but there is still a lot missing to support BigQuery and Redshift queries.

 ## Install